Vogar (municipality): Demographics

 As of 2024, Vogar municipality had approximately 1,500 inhabitants, with about 1,388 residing in the urban town area.
 The population included 805 males and 695 females and 321 people under the age of 18.

 Economy

 The economy is centered on food production, with many residents commuting to jobs in nearby towns.
 An automated gas extraction plant and aquaculture are other economic drivers.
 Tourism and hospitality services include a hotel, camping site, swimming pool, golf course, and gas station.
 Vogar maintains a close-knit community ethos, with marine tourism focused on bird-watching, shoreline ecology, and ecological activities.

 Transportation

 Vogar is accessible via Route 425 and has well-maintained local roads, integrated into Iceland's national road network.
-It lies close to Keflavík International Airport, while Reykjavík Airport domestic routes.
+It lies close to Keflavík International Airport, while Reykjavík Airport caters to domestic routes.
 There is a high car ownership and there are no railways.
 Digital connectivity is strong, supported by Iceland’s high speed internet broadband network.